 This digital art marketplace is dedicated to artists and designers, enabling them to create, discover and own unique digital artworks.
 The Ethereum Blockchain secures KnownOrigin.

-All users have to upload their digital art into a .jpg or Gif format in the gallery of the marketplace to automatically store them decentrally on an InterPlanetary File System or IPFS.
+All users have to upload their digital art into a .jpg or Gif format in the gallery of the online marketplace to automatically store them decentrally on an InterPlanetary File System or IPFS.

 The files are also assigned unique identifiers for tracking purposes.
 Being a well-known marketplace for rare digital artworks ensures that every tokenized asset is entirely authentic and truly unique.